 45. Can my family and guests take photos?
 Yes, definitely.
 I actively encourage people to take photos, and I certainly have no issue with anyone present wanting to capture photos throughout the day.
 Some photographers object to guests taking pictures during the ceremony (and often during other parts of the day)…I disagree with this view, it’s your wedding day, a professional photographer should be able to capture great photos even if guests want to shoot a few snaps of the newly-weds!
 I’m there to capture a significant and historical occasion, including the guests who happen to be taking photos.
 As long as you’re happy for guests to take pictures, I’m happy, too!
 Your wedding celebrant/minister/registrar/priest might refuse to allow photos during the ceremony, check with them before you book if you feel this is a problem.

 46. How long will all the family group photos take?
 As a guide, I recommend a maximum of 10 groups and to allow 30 minutes to create these photos.
 Bear in mind some people will be at the bar, at the toilet or having a cigarette and can slow things down a little, but 30 minutes for ten photos is a reasonable figure.
 Ten groups might not sound much, but if you start with a picture of everyone, newly-weds with bride’s family, then with groom’s family, newly-weds with siblings, one with grandparents, you still have five other combinations to choose.
 Don’t go down the route of having every possible combination of every family member present, it’s boring to shoot, it’s boring for everyone present and takes ages to plough through.
-Keep it short, sweet and enjoyable, and then get back to having a glass of champagne and relaxing.
+Keep it short, keep it enjoyable, and then get back to having a glass of champagne and relaxing.

 49. When will I see my photos?
 During the off-peak season January – February your photos can be ready to view on-line in about two weeks.
-For weddings taking place during the busier summer months and through to Christmas, I aim to have the gallery ready to see by your first month anniversary, though up to 8 weeks can be necessary if I’ve been particularly busy.
+For weddings taking place during the busier summer months and through to Christmas, I aim to have the gallery ready to see by your first month anniversary, though 8+ weeks can be necessary if I’ve been particularly busy.
 I always update you shortly after the wedding day, so you have a firm idea of when to expect your photos.

 50. Do I get digital copies of my images?
-Yes – all clients will receive the high-resolution, watermark-free JPEG files of the photos included as part of your package.
-You’ll receive the disk containing the photos a few days after your password-protected web gallery goes live.
+Yes – most clients will receive the high-resolution, watermark-free JPEG files of the photos included as part of your package.
+You’ll receive a download link, via email, containing the photos a few days after your password-protected web gallery goes live.
 I still retain the copyright to the photos that I create, and you’re licensed to use the photos for personal use.
 This means that you can share your photos with family and friends, and you can display the photos on your own Facebook page, but you’re not allowed to share the photos with venues, suppliers, etc. without my written permission.
 I’m usually happy to share photos with other suppliers and venues, but I want to ensure that you and your photos are only ever shown at their very best, and also make sure appropriate credit is given when a photo I’ve created is displayed.

 51. How many photos do I get?
 You can usually expect to receive between 50 and 100 photos per hour of coverage.
-For all day coverage of your wedding (preparations in the morning until dancing in the evening), that means 400+ photos.
+For all day coverage of your wedding (preparations in the morning until dancing in the evening), that usually means 400+ photos.